cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     a[-5:]
     >>>array([5, 6, 7, 8, 9])

-In the previous example, we're asking NumPy to give us the last 5 elements of our array.
-Had we done ':-5', we would've requested everything BUT the last five elements:
+In the previous example, the negative value is asking NumPy to return the last 5 elements of the array.
+Had the argument been ':-5', NumPy would've returned everything BUT the last five elements:

     a[:-5]
     >>>array([0, 1, 2, 3, 4])